NatalieW96/Python-Bootcamp/README.md

 ---

 ## Requirements
-To follow along with the exercises locally, you will need:
+To follow along with the exercises locally (on your own laptop), you will need:

 - Python 3.12+
 - [Jupyter Notebook/Lab](https://jupyter.org/)